 This set is handmade and doesn’t include any harmful chemicals.

-Montessori dolls are anatomically correct to present realistic depictions of the body.
+Montessori dolls are lifelike and anatomically correct to present realistic depictions of the body.
 Montessori discourages parents from introducing fantasy or abstract concepts until after a child has turned six.

 The reasoning is that young children require (and prefer) to understand what they can see and experience in the real world.